The dynamics of the TRAPPIST-1 system in the context of its formation: Preliminary simulations

 \Fg{model2_separate} shows the post-disc simulation.
 The eccentricities of the planets decrease with time because of tidal dissipation during the simulation, while the 3BR angles keep librating around values near $\pi$.
 The libration centres of the 3BR phase angles of the last adjacent planet triplets lie around $150^{\circ}$ due to the perturbation from non-adjacent resonances \citep{SiegelFabrycky2021}.
 Due to tidal dissipation, the gravitational potential energy of this system is decreasing while angular momentum is conserved.
 Therefore, angular momentum transfers outwards, from inner planets to outer planets and the period ratios of every adjacent planet pair increase together \citep{BatyginMorbidelli2013,PapaloizouEtal2018,GoldbergBatygin2021}.

 However, the simulation does not result in the observed TRAPPIST-1 planetary orbital configuration.
-The 3BRs that connects the planets are inconsistent with the observation, i.e., the angle $\tbr{c,d,e}{2,5,3}$ (see the notation in \se{model}) does not librate in the observation.
-Stellar tides increase the period ratios especially those of the our planet pairs.
+The 3BRs that connect the planets are inconsistent with the observation, i.e., the angle $\tbr{c,d,e}{2,5,3}$ (see the notation in \se{model}) does not librate in the observation.
+Stellar tides increase the period ratios especially those of the outer planet pairs.
 Additionally, this simulation outcome results in eccentricities of planet b \& c too high compared to the other planets, which is inconsistent with TTV analysis \citep{AgolEtal2021}.

 To sum up, \modelii model succeeds in Objective~I but fails in Objective~II.
 Rather than separating the entire planet system, only the separation of the b/c/d subsystem after Stage~I is required.
-Specifically, this requires that the $\tbr{c,d,e}{2,5,3}$ needs to be broken before the disc disappears, because stellar tidal torques alone cannot.
-Then, the b/c/d system can be separated already before Stage~IV.
+Specifically, this requires that $\tbr{c,d,e}{2,5,3}$ needs to be broken before the disc disappears because stellar tidal torques alone cannot.
+Since disc migration alone rarely reproduces the resonant chain in the TRAPPIST-1 system \citep{TeyssandierEtal2021}, there must be special events that drive the expansion of the b/c/d subsystem before disc dispersal.